Domestic and International Wire Transfer Procedures

 Determine US Dollar Equivalent for DV/PO Invoice

+If the vendor’s cost is in their home currency, it is preferred that the vendor then invoice UConn in their home currency as well and not convert into USD.
+The cost will be converted to USD at the time the wire is sent based on Western Union’s spot market rates.
 Because foreign exchange rates fluctuate, the US dollar equivalent for payments made in foreign currency cannot be determined until the wire transfer has been processed.
 When billed in foreign currency, the charge to your account cannot be exactly determined until the day of the wire transfer.
+You can use the below Currency Converter link to get a general estimate.

 Note: Incomplete and inaccurate forms will not be processed and will be returned to the department.
 It is the department’s responsibility to contact the beneficiary for all payment information.